The Most Dangerous Animal of All: The Unbelievable True Story Behind the Show

 Gary Stewart set out on a journey to find who his father really was.
 And as he researched, things just began to connect.
 What followed were 12 long years of painful research and psychological profiling that eventually led him to the conclusion that Best might have actually been the Zodiac.

 According to Stewart, the victims of the Zodiac resembled his mother.
 There was also a link between Best’s fingerprints and the bloodied one found in the crime scenes – both showed what appeared to be a scar.
-And then, of course, there was the fact that Best’s from a marriage certificate and the Zodiac had identical handwritings.
+And then, of course, there was the fact that Best’s from a marriage certificate and the Zodiac had identical handwriting.

 There is also an alleged connection between Best and Paul Avery, the reporter who the Zodiac sent a threatening letter too.
-Stewart, in the book, revealed that Avery had written an article on the predatory relationship Best had with Gilford, titled, “Ice Cream Romance” as the two met at an ice cream parlor.
+Stewart, in the book, revealed that Avery had written an article on the predatory relationship Best had with Gilford, titled “Ice Cream Romance,” as the two met at an ice cream parlor.
 This, however, has not been proven.
 Of course, these are only some bits of the investigation conducted by Gary Stewart.

 Stewart’s research, at best, works as a probable theory: something that certainly could be true, but does not have enough factual evidence supporting it.
 In fact, Earl Van Best Jr. has also been considered to be a weak suspect.
 Of course, the sea of suspects in the Zodiac murders is almost endless, with Arthur Leigh Allen being a prime suspect, especially after Robert Graysmith‘s investigative work.

 Apart from Stewart, several other individuals have also claimed to be related to the Zodiac, which obviously doesn’t help his case.
-But Stewart’s book offers something most cannot, an in-depth analysis, which is, of course, worth 12 years of research.
-What truly stands out about FX’s ‘The Most Dangerous Animal of All Time’ though is that it takes place years after the book was released.
+But Stewart’s book offers something most cannot: an in-depth analysis, which is, of course, worth 12 years of research.
+What truly stands out about FX’s ‘The Most Dangerous Animal of All Time’ though, is that it takes place years after the book was released.
 It is not just based on Stewart’s work, it also offers a compelling investigation of his research.

 Read More: Best Serial Killer Documentaries on Netflix